nhs-digital-gp-it-futures/BuyingCatalogueService/src/NHSD.BuyingCatalogue.Database.PublishAll/README.md

 * Source: localhost, buyingcatalogue_source
 * Destination: localhost, buyingcatalogue_dest

 **This is deliberate.
-Please reset the source and destination connection information (in `Project.params`) before running the package**.
+Please update the source and destination connection information (in `Project.params`) before running the package**.

 ### Execution